AbdelilahJaarani/habit_tracker/README.md

 - Input validation and error handling need enhancement, especially for registration and habit creation.
 - Notification system and reminders are not implemented.
 - History tracking is scaffolded but not functional.
-- The app runs in the command line only; no graphical user interface available.
+- The app runs in the command line only // not really an issue.
+An GUI would be more complex.

 ***